Powered by .id (informed decisions) for Fraser Coast Regional Council

-In 2016 Dundowran Beach - Craignish is forecast to have the highest fertility rate of 2.84 (births per woman), this is expected to decrease to 2.77 in 2036.
+In 2017, Booral - River Heads is estimated to have the highest fertility rate of 2.24 (births per woman), this is expected to decrease to 2.19 in 2041.

 Birth rates are especially influential in determining the number of children in an area, with most inner urban areas having relatively low birth rates, compared to outer suburban or rural and regional areas.
 Birth rates have been changing, with a greater share of women bearing children at older ages or not at all, with overall increases in fertility rates.
 This can have a large impact on the future population profile.